avanpo/avanpo.github.io/_posts/2015-12-14-microcorruption-ctf-bangalore.md

 4141 4141 4141 4141 4141 4141 4141 4141 | ba44 | 3f00 0000 | ee3f
 ```

 The 16 dummy bytes are the password buffer.
 The next word is the `login` return address.
 We overwrite this in with 0x44ba in order to jump to the middle of `mark_page_executable`.
-The next two words are the arguments to the interrupt -- 0x003f is the page number, 0x0000 designates it as executable.
+The next two words are the arguments to the interrupt---0x003f is the page number, 0x0000 designates it as executable.
 The next word is the `mark_page_executable` return address.
 We overwrite it with 0x3fee in order to return to our buffer.

 If you try this, you'll note there is no segfault, the next (garbage) instruction 0x4141 is executed.
 Success!
 That means the first part of our buffer is now executable.
 You may have noticed that the sixth word of our buffer was overwritten with 0x44c6.
 This was the return address for the interrupt.
 So that limits our shellcode to 5 words.
 If we need more, we can simply jump to after the return address, and place our shellcode there (making sure to mark page 0x40 executable instead of 0x3f).